mskilab-org/fishHook/README.md

 **Default:** 1e6 (1,000,000)

 # max.chunk
-**Description:** Used when finding the overlap between events and targets.
+**Description:** Used when finding the overlap between events and hypotheses.
 This is a parameter passed into gr.findoverlaps and indicates the total number of ranges(events) to consider at a given time.
 Larger values will result in faster run times but will increase memory usage. <br/>
 **Return:**  numeric <br/>
 **Setable:**  Yes <br/>
 **Set Conditions:**  The object must be of class numeric or be NULL.  <br/>